daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /COMMANDS.md

 `docker run -it --rm -v ${PWD}:/usr/src/app ruby:3.1.0 bash`

-1. Specifically, -v ${PWD}:/usr/src/app says, “Mount our current directory inside the container at /usr/src/app” (${PWD} is a Unix environment variable pointing to the current directory).
-This means that any files in our local directory would be visible in /usr/src/app inside the container.
+1. Specifically, -v ${PWD}:/usr/src/app says, “Mount our current directory inside the container at /usr/src/app”

+> On your local machine, when you run the Docker container with the -v ${PWD}:/usr/src/app option, you are mounting your local current working directory (the output of pwd command) to the /usr/src/app directory inside the container.
+This establishes a connection between the two directories.

 2. -it flags helps start an interactive session through a bash terminal and give input to our container.